Deal with panic or fear to lose control using the “butterfly hug” and “reorientation in the present”

-- Feel this situation with all your senses: What do you see, hear, smell, what time of day or season is it, what body sensations are associated with it…?
+- Feel this situation with all your senses: What do you see, hear, and smell, what time of day or season is it, what bodily sensations are associated with that…?

-- When you feel the situation intensely, cross your arms and start tapping your upper arms alternately right-left.
+- When you feel the situation intensely, start by crossing your arms and tapping your upper arms alternately right – left.

 - Enjoy how the pleasant feeling intensifies and spreads through your body.

-- After a short time, please open your eyes again and write down how you experienced it.
+- After a short time, open your eyes again and write down how you experienced it.